AlysterVodka/Hackathony/Thyrza/Research_LiminalSpaces.md

 "*To speak of space was thus to speak of how space was occupied—and by whom—and the ways in which space in turn affected and determined the behaviour of those who occupied it, passed through it, and interacted with it.*"
 - Reasoning behind wanting traces of life

+*“==liminal moments== are marked by a dissipation of coherence as one state dissolves into another”*

+"*As it operates within contemporary academic discourse, liminality, we contend here, is the interdisciplinary, cross-cultural, trans-geographical language of time, or, to be more precise, it is the language through which the passage of time is made coherent and identifiable.*"

+"*Thomassen further reminds us that “liminality explains nothing”; liminality is; it happens, and it takes place.45 It is in itself something to be observed, rather than something to be utilised.*"
+- observing instead of utilising

+"*some of the links that can be found between liminal spaces and liminal figures*"
+- Liminal figures: such as refugees and the homeless, tourists, travellers/Romani -> enige logische personen in liminal spaces?

 ### RANDOM THOUGHTS
 "Limn the liminal" - funny